 For bone infections, Clindamycin is probably the best.
 It penetrates bone incredibly well and can be used at a fairly low dose, typically 150mg 4 times a day.
 It’s also the next choice for individuals who are allergic to the penicillins.

-For soft tissue – gum – infections, either Amoxycillin or Metronidazole are good.
-You must avoid alcohol if you take metronidazole.
+- For soft tissue – gum – infections, either Amoxicillin or Metronidazole are good.

 To summarize, minor dental implant infection is not uncommon, especially right after the implant surgery.
 It does not necessarily spell completion of your implant, but there’s a little chance that it could be serious, so constantly get it took a look at by your implant surgeon as rapidly as possible.